 2. If (1) is not present, but these two headers are included in the http message:

 Date: <Current date time>

-Then the difference <expiration date time> - <Current date time> will be used as the FreshTime for this file.
+Then, the difference <expiration date time> - <Current date time> is used as the FreshTime for this file.

-3) The HTTP/1.1 spec, RFC 2616 (HyperText Transport Protocol), recommends that either of the http message headers as described in (1) or (2) above be present.
-If the server fails to send both (1) or (2) in its http response, then we will take 10% of the difference between Date and Last-Modified from the message headers:
+3. The HTTP/1.1 spec, RFC 2616 (HTTP), recommends that either of the http message headers as described in (1) or (2) be present.
+If the server fails to send both (1) or (2) in its http response, then you can take 10% of the difference between Date and Last-Modified from the message headers:

 Last-Modified: <last-modified date time>